Limited Liability Company

 Royalties – Royalties are subject to corporate tax upon distribution in the form of dividends.

 Foreign-source income – Foreign-source income is generally subject to corporate income tax when it is distributed in the form of dividends.
-Taxes withheld abroad can be offset agains corporate income tax.
+Taxes withheld abroad can be offset against the corporate income tax.

 Labor taxes – There are no social security contributions in Georgia.

-Inventory – Companies are entitled to record the cost of inventory using the individual accounting method, the average weighted cost method, or first in first out (FIFO).
+Inventory – Companies are entitled to record the cost of inventory using the individual accounting method, the averagely weighted cost method, or first in first out (FIFO).